miguel-sg-2/FastEddy_tutorial/tutorial.rst

 Execute FastEddy
 ----------------

-Here we will describe how to download the FastEddy executable files and run the model
+Here we will describe how to download the FastEddy package and run the model.
+The package will include the executables, a script to install the executables in a directory structure, and other files such as the Jupyter notebooks.

 Visualize the output
 --------------------

+Open the Jupyter notebook entitled "FE-TUTORIAL-analyses.ipynb" and execute it.
+Please ensure you create the plots exactly as shown below.

 XY-plane views of instantaneous velocity components at t=1.6 h (FE_TEST.528000).